RoboTeamTwente/roboteam_embedded_messages/README.md

 Each variable consists of the four elements [NAME, N BITS, RANGE, DESCRIPTION];

-1. The first element (e.g. `rho`, `theta`) indicates the name of the variable.
+1. **NAME** The first element (e.g. `rho`, `theta`) indicates the name of the variable.
-2. The second element (`3`, `4`, `16`) indicates the number of bits to be allocated for this variable.
+2. **N BITS** The second element (`3`, `4`, `16`) indicates the number of bits to be allocated for this variable.
 An arbitraty number of bits can be allocated, such as 7, 23, 123, or any other number.
+The variable with be compressed into these bits.
+For explanation on how floating point variables are compressed, see the section "Floating point variables" below.
-3. The third element indicates the value range the variable can take.
+3. **RANGE** The third element indicates the value range the variable can take.
 This is only used for floating point variables.
 For example, the variable `rho` can take any value between 0 and 8.
 The generated code automatically transforms a floating point variable to an integer and back.
-4. The fourth element is the description of the variable.
+4. **DESCRIPTION** The fourth element is the description of the variable.

 A packet must always start with a `header` variable!
 This variable is used to indicate the type of the packet.
 For example, `RobotCommand` has header `15` and `RobotFeedback` has header `51`.